Skip to Main Content

 • Federal banking regulators should not be able to threaten or limit a bank’s deposit insurance, downgrade a loan made to a CRB, force a depository institution to cease providing banking services to a CRB, or take any other prejudicial action in a state where cannabis is legal, solely because the customer is a CRB.

 Cannabis legalization, for both recreational and medical use, is spreading throughout the United States.
-Each election brings new states into the state-legal system and an overwhelming share of U.S. adults (88%) say that cannabis should be legal for medical and/or recreational use by adults according to a Pew Research Center survey.
+Each election brings new states into the state-legal system and an overwhelming share of U.S. adults (88%) say that cannabis should be legal for medical and/or recreational use by adults, according to a Pew Research Center survey.
+As of January 2026, cannabis is legal in 40 states for medical use and 24 states for recreational use.

 CRBs have limited access to the traditional banking system, forcing them to operate mostly in cash.
 Cash-only businesses, especially those with a high volume of revenue, pose a significant risk to public safety.